Leibniz Centre for Tropical Marine Research: History

-In 1991, the Free Hanseatic City of Bremen founded the Center for Tropical Marine Ecology (ZMT).
+In 1992, the Free Hanseatic City of Bremen founded the Center for Tropical Marine Ecology (ZMT) at University of Bremen.
 The initiator and founding director was Gotthilf Hempel, who in 1980 already successfully founded the Alfred Wegener Institute for Polar and Marine Research (AWI) in Bremerhaven.
 Venugopalan Ittekkot succeeded Gotthilf Hempel and guided ZMT for more than 10 years.
 ZMT expanded steadily, and became a member of the Leibniz Association in 2009.
+At this time the institute was dedicated to research and training exclusively for the protection and sustainable use of tropical coastal ecosystems and their resources.
+ZMT runed long-term projects in South America and Southeast Asia supported by the BMBF.

-In 2010, Hildegard Westphal was appointed as new scientific director at ZMT and established ZMT as strong Leibniz Institute, expanding the disciplinary spectrum and the size considerably.
+In 2010, Hildegard Westphal was appointed as new scientific director at ZMT and expanding the disciplinary spectrum and the size considerably.
 In addition, Nicolas Dittert joined the ZMT leadership in 2017 with the new additional position of Administrative Director.

 The institute was restructured in 2010/2011 and since then consists of four scientific departments and one infrastructure department.
 At the beginning of 2017, ZMT changed its name from Leibniz Center for Tropical Marine Ecology to Leibniz Centre for Tropical Marine Research.

-In 2020, about 220 scientists, doctoral candidates, technical staff and guest scientists work at the institute.
+In 2017, the ZMT was represented for the first time at side events with lectures and in discussion panels at the 23rd Conference of the Parties to the Framework Convention on Climate Change (COP23) in Bonn.
+The ZMT also had observer status at the conference.
+ZMT was accused of self-censorship and falsifying scientific articles and publication lists.
+Frankfurter Allgemeine Zeitung and DUZ reported, there were complaints from China in the run-up to the conference because of the mention of Taiwan on the ZMT homepage.
+The institute management then falsified the title of a scientific paper and added “Taiwan, Province of China”.
+To no jeopardize accreditation for the conference, the scientific director of the institute Hildegard Westphal, ordered to delete parts of the titles of scientific articles, associated publication lists and pages from the institute's homepage.

+ZMT also hosts the Future Earth Coasts (FEC) office, a global network of experts investigating the drivers of global change in coastal zones has been at ZMT from 2019 to 2021.

+In 2020 the economist Raimund Bleichschwitz became director of ZMT.

+In 2022 ZMT decided to build a new ZMT-building and decided in 2023 for a Architektur from Vienna with almost 6,500 square metres for 34.8 million euros.
+The German Federal Government and the State of Bremen will share financing.